The free dividend tracker to help you grow your wealth. Link your brokerage accounts and MerryDiv automatically syncs your holdings and dividends.

 Years of Dividend History: 32

 Bayer AG dividend history shows a CAGR of -18.9% per year from 2007 to 2025.
-Per-share payments fell from $1.3592 at the start of the window to $0.0311 by 2025 (with 2026 partial year data showing $0.0321 so far, per Bayer AG dividend 2026 figures).
-The largest annual increase in the window was 54.2% in 2008, but the overall direction has been sharply downward, and the data also contains at least one year-over-year decline exceeding 5%.
+Per-share dividends fell from $1.3592 at the start of the window to $0.0311 by 2025 (with 2026 partial at $0.0321).
+The largest annual increase in the window was 54.2% in 2008, but the data also contains multiple year-over-year declines exceeding 5%, and the overall direction has been sharply downward.

 | Payment Date | Amount per Share |